 This recipe came from my mother in law, and while I love a good soft sugar cookie, like these Cutler’s Famous, I won’t pretend I don’t go crazy for these cookies every year right alongside my kids and husband.
 They taste like Christmas to me, and are always so fun.
 We tend to cut them out in the shapes of mittens and stars, but you can do candy canes, snowmen, and anything else.
 Just be sure to keep an eye on the cookies.
 I know the first time I baked candy canes I burnt the batch because I did not alter the cooking time, and they were smaller, thinner cookies.

 Let’s talk about Christmas traditions for a minute… What kinds of things do you like to do to get in the Christmas spirit?
 What traditions does your family do every year?
 We love to visit the reindeer.
-I love making gingerbread houses, and I love turning off all the lights except the Christmas tree and cuddling up on the couch to drink cocoa and listen to Christmas music.
+I love making gingerbread houses and turning off all the lights except the Christmas tree.
+Then, I cuddle up on the couch to drink hot cocoa and listen to Christmas music.
 We also try to do a little bit of service each year.
-Whether that is adopting a family and acting as Secret Santa’s, or making some kind of donation to a charitable organization, or cleaning up the side of a road.
-I have to admit I am not always the best at it, but as my kids get older, I really want to help them focus on the giving instead of receiving and on promoting more love.
+Whether that is adopting a family and acting as Secret Santa’s, or making some kind of donation to a charitable organization.
+I am not always the best at it, but as my kids get older, I am impressed with a need to help them experience how giving promotes more love and joy in our lives.

 I would love your ideas for how to do this more effectively!